 will make you feel trapped.

-INFJs love to find meanings in everything.
+INFJs love to find meaning in everything.
 When we get super-analytical, we want to know why so that we can do something about it.
 But sometimes, there is just no good reason why someone behaves in a specific way.
 It is what it is and even if we know the reason for their behaviors, most of the time, we can’t help others change their behaviors.
 Brooding about it just makes us suffer more and makes us spiral downward into negative thinking.

 INFJ’s cognitive function stack is as follows:

-- Dominant Function: Introverted Intuition (Ni)
+• Dominant Function: Introverted Intuition (Ni)

-- Auxiliary Function: Extraverted Feeling (Fe)
+• Auxiliary Function: Extraverted Feeling (Fe)

-- Tertiary Function: Introverted Thinking (Ti)
+• Tertiary Function: Introverted Thinking (Ti)

-- Inferior Function: Extraverted Sensing (Se)
+• Inferior Function: Extraverted Sensing (Se)

 Introverted functions (Ni and Ti) focus on our inner world, while extraverted functions (Fe and Se) focus on our external world.
 Usually, INFJ would prefer to use Ni first, followed by Fe, Ti, and then Se.
 But that’s not always the case.